 This approach can be used across multiple modes of engagement.
 If you are collecting signatures for a petition, make your fundraising ask right after a supporter submits it.
 The initial effort to support the campaign makes people more invested and likelier to take further actions to help out.

 Fundraising tip: Supporters increasingly look for information about a campaign on your website.
-The 2020 M+R Benchmarks Study found 44% of visits to nonprofit websites consisted of organic (unpaid) traffic.
+The 2020 M+R Benchmarks Study found that 44% of visits to nonprofit websites consisted of organic (unpaid) traffic.
 But only 0.17% of those visitors made a donation.
 Start building relationships with visitors from the moment they land on your site.
 And use the ladder of engagement to multiply your asks.
 Anedot found that almost 25% of donors took additional action to make the donations recurring or give to a similar organization when asked after their initial donation.